 Appearance and behavior are related.
 Proper attire is necessary in creating an environment conducive to learning.
-Therefore it is important that students' appearance should be neat, clean and in good taste.
+Therefore, it is important that students' appearance should be neat, clean and in good taste.
 In addition, students, as representatives of our school, are expected to follow the guidelines for personal appearance at all extra-curricular activities, whether at home or another site.
+The administration, faculty and staff of PLHS reserve the right to enforce reasonable dress guidelines to ensure a safe and orderly educational environment.
+Guidelines cannot take into account every possibility, so the cooperation of students and parents is requested and appreciated.
+Students should consider the following guidelines with respect to attire.